-could be viewed as offensive, inappropriate or provocative will render themselves vulnerable to criticism or allegation.
+Employees and volunteers should ensure they are dressed decently, safely and appropriately for the tasks and work they undertake.
+Those who dress or appear in a manner which could be viewed as offensive, inappropriate or provocative will render themselves vulnerable to criticism or allegation.
 The school's dress code for employees and volunteers is as follows:

-- Smart and appropriate to the classroom. - Skirts/dresses should be of an appropriate length - Low cut tops should be considered carefully - Tops which show midriff are not to be worn. - Jeans are not to be worn in the workplace unless otherwise advised e.g. non-uniform days/staff training. - Clothing with inappropriate slogans, lettering or pictures must not be worn in school or on school trips. - Footwear should be appropriate to the task e.g. trainers for PE lessons.
-Staff/volunteers should ensure they can move safely about the workplace in their choice of footwear. - Staff who are teaching sports should change into appropriate sports clothing
+- Smart and appropriate to the classroom. - Skirts/dresses should be of an appropriate length and not above the top of the thigh - Low cut tops should be considered carefully - Tops which show midriff are not to be worn. - Jeans are not to be worn in the workplace unless otherwise advised e.g. non-uniform days/staff training. - Clothing with inappropriate slogans, lettering or pictures must not be worn in school or on school trips. - Footwear should be appropriate to the task e.g. trainers for PE lessons.
+Staff/volunteers should ensure they can move safely about the workplace in their choice of footwear. - Staff who are teaching sports should change into appropriate sports clothing and only wear it when teaching PE or accompanying children to sporting events